-As a founder of Elasticsearch and the CEO and chairman of Elastic, I have been fascinated with search ever since I tried to build a recipe app for my wife in 2004, a journey that led to me writing the first few lines of code of Elasticsearch in 2009 and later founding Elastic in 2012.
-I believe finding beauty and excelling is a combination of perspective and grit.
-As someone who got into computers by counting the number of job postings in the newspaper, I love building things — a product, a community, or a company — and the process of acquiring the knowledge to do so.
+As a founder of Elastic and CTO, Shay Banon has been fascinated with search ever since he tried to build a recipe app for his wife in 2004, a journey that led to him writing the first few lines of code of Elasticsearch in 2009 and later founding Elastic in 2012.
+Shay believes finding beauty and excelling is a combination of perspective and grit.
+As someone who got into computers by counting the number of job postings in the newspaper, he loves building things—a product, a community, or a company and the process of acquiring the knowledge to do so.